 For a person living with chronic pain, the condition becomes a part of your daily life.
 Pain influences so many aspects of their lives, patients with chronic pain often experience anxiety, depression, or drastic behavior changes.
 Not only does this decrease your quality of life, but also it will significantly make your pain worse.

 When it comes to treating pain, ideally we are looking for instant relief.
 Pain medications quickly relieve symptoms, numbing the pain but these medications do not treat the pain.
-These medications become highly addictive and are often abused if pain is still present.
+These medications become highly addictive and are often abused if the pain is still present.
 People start to become dependent on the medication and disregard the understanding of why they have pain.

 There are many alternative treatments for relief other than medication.
 Treatment will strengthen the body to promote natural healing and help regain control of our emotions.
 When we understand why we are having pain, it becomes easier to maintain.